-Exhibit Number Description of Document 23.2 Consent of Maples and Calder (Hong Kong) LLP (included in Exhibit 5.1) 23.3 Consent of Han Kun Law Offices (included in Exhibit 99.2) 23.4 Consent of Guantao & Chow Solicitors and Notaries (included in Exhibit 99.3) 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant 99.2 Form of Opinion of Han Kun Law Offices regarding certain PRC law matters 99.3 Opinion of Guantao & Chow Solicitors and Notaries regarding certain Hong Kong law matters 99.4 Consent of Frost & Sullivan
+Exhibit Number Description of Document 10.11 English translation of Exclusive Technology Consulting and Services Agreement between Beijing Technology and Beijing uCloudlink 10.12 English translation of Option Agreement among Beijing Technology, its shareholders and Beijing uCloudlink 10.13 English translation of the executed form of Spousal Consent Letter by the spouses of shareholders of Beijing Technology, as currently in effect, and a schedule of all spousal consent letters adopting the same form 10.14 Note Purchase Agreement between the Registrant and other parties thereto dated April 19, 2017 10.15 Instrument Constituting and Regulating Warrants to Subscribe for Shares in the Registrant dated November 6, 2018 and Warrant Certificate issued by the Registrant 21.1 Principal Subsidiaries of the Registrant 23.1 Consent of PricewaterhouseCoopers Zhong Tian LLP, an independent registered public accounting firm 23.2 Consent of Maples and Calder (Hong Kong) LLP (included in Exhibit 5.1) 23.3 Consent of Han Kun Law Offices (included in Exhibit 99.2) 23.4 Consent of Guantao & Chow Solicitors and Notaries (included in Exhibit 99.3) 23.5 Consent of Hong Ni, independent director appointee 23.6 Consent of Onward Choi, independent director appointee 24.1 Powers of Attorney (included on signature page) 99.1 Code of Business Conduct and Ethics of the Registrant 99.2 Form of Opinion of Han Kun Law Offices regarding certain PRC law matters 99.3 Opinion of Guantao & Chow Solicitors and Notaries regarding certain Hong Kong law matters

+Consent of Frost & Sullivan 99.4†

-^{} To be filed by amendment.
+Previously filed.
+To be filed by amendment.